 Integrity: Data is untampered and unaltered.

 Accuracy: The data input shall be accurate and trustworthy.

+It is senders’ responsibility to send the accurate data to a smart contract.

+Quality of the data (e.g., syntax, semantics, context): a smart shall be given accurate input.
+Parties executing the smart contract shall ensure that they send accurate and timely input to the smart contract.

 Security: The inputs are secure from attacks such as man-in-the-middle attack.
 This can be dangerous in some use cases such as in an auction contract if a bid value is intercepted, can affect the validity of the auction.